roadfoodr/tinware/prompts/tinware-PRD-current.md

 - Initial load time under 3 seconds on average broadband connection
 - Smooth transitions between words and game types (< 300ms)
+- Efficient scenario selection and data processing to maintain quick transitions between words and scenarios (< 300ms)
 - Efficient data caching to minimize network requests
 - Optimized rendering to maintain 60 FPS during gameplay

+## 8. User Experience Requirements

+- Provide seamless transitions between scenarios, maintaining user engagement
+- Ensure variety in gameplay by avoiding repetition of scenarios within a session
+- Clearly communicate to users when all scenarios for a topic have been completed
+- Offer intuitive navigation between different game types and difficulty levels

 ## 9. Security Requirements